 Material design is the call for today, not just because Google has developed it but of its high performance and quality designs.
-It is a design language from Google that focuses on key elements like responsive animations, grid based layouts with the impactful depth affects such as lightning and shadows.
-Google was very confident of the way the Android operating system would look and perform, with the affect of material design.
+It is a design language from Google that focuses on key elements like responsive animations, grid-based layouts with the impactful depth affect such as lightning and shadows.
+Google was very confident of the way the Android operating system would look and perform, with the effect of material design.

 The only solution to a problem like this is fragmentation.
 It is a fact that you can’t satisfy all the Android operating systems out there.
 You have to choose the best ones, based on popularity or having the biggest market share.
 Get the best of specifications with the use of prototype design figuring out the fonts colors etc that works best for them.

 The next step is to implement features and functionality, which makes it for a smooth operation.
 After this crucial completion, go for the responsive approach focusing on the elements and components which can automatically adapt to small screen sizes or the basic versions of Android.

 Ensure a Smooth Testing With as Many Devices as Possible

 This is the final and crucial step to ensure quality as well as testing.
 The problem again is the number of devices out there with different Android versions and specs.
 The only way is to cover as many devices as you can.